-By the end of 2019, scrapie had been diagnosed in a total of 238 sheep flocks and one goat herd (1).
-Scrapie has been a notifiable disease in Norway since 1965, and control measures have involved destruction of all sheep in affected flocks and in close contact flocks until 2004.
+By the end of 2020, scrapie had been diagnosed in a total of 248 sheep flocks and one goat herd (1).
+Scrapie has been a notifiable disease in Norway since 1965, and control measures have involved destruction of all sheep in affected flocks and in close contact flocks.
+From 2004, the destruction of all sheep is done only for flocks with classical scrapie.
 The Norwegian scrapie surveillance programme was launched in 1997 (2).

-Figure 1.
-Annual number of sheep flocks and goat herds diagnosed with classical scrapie and Nor98 scrapie during the time period 1980-2019.
-Before 1998 the cases were not classified according to type of scrapie, but the majority of the scrapie cases are supposed to have been the classical type.
+Figure 1: Annual number of sheep flocks and goat herds diagnosed with classical scrapie and Nor98 scrapie during the time period 1980-2020.
+Before 1998 the cases were not classified according to type of scrapie, but the majority of the scrapie cases are considered to have been the classical type.

 In 1998, a new type of scrapie, Nor98 scrapie, was identified in Norway.
 The diagnosis of Nor98 scrapie is verified by Western blot.
-Nor98 scrapie differs from classical scrapie in several aspects, including the Western blot profile, the distribution of protease resistant prion protein (PrPsc) in the brain, and absence of detectable PrPsc in lymphoid tissues (3).
+Nor98 scrapie differs from classical scrapie in several aspects, including the Western blot profile, the distribution of protease resistant prion protein (PrPSc) in the brain, and absence of detectable PrPSc in lymphoid tissues (3).
 The main clinical sign observed in Nor98 scrapie cases has been ataxia.
 The PrP genotype distribution among Nor98 scrapie cases differs markedly from that of the cases with classical scrapie (4).

 The Norwegian Food Safety Authority (NFSA) is responsible for carrying out the surveillance programme for scrapie.
 The samples from small ruminants with clinical signs consistent with scrapie and sheep at the abattoirs are collected by inspectors from the NFSA.
-The NFSA also carries out inspections of sheep flocks and goat herds.
-In 2019 the rendering company "Norsk Protein" started to sample brains from "Fallen Stock" on behalf of the NFSA.
+The NFSA carries out inspections of sheep flocks and goat herds.
+Since 2019, the company "Biosirk", a nationwide company collecting and rendering fallen stock, are performing the sampling of brains from "Fallen Stock" on behalf of the NFSA.
 The employees involved, mainly truck drivers, have been trained in the sampling by attending courses arranged by the NFSA.